-In connection with the SalvaRx Acquisition (see Note 10, "Acquisition and Business Combination" and Note 14, "Unsecured Notes Payable"), the Company acquired notes payable and associated warrants, which were recorded at fair value on the date of the acquisition.
+In connection with the SalvaRx Acquisition (see Note 10, "Acquisition and Business Combination"), the Company acquired notes payable and associated warrants, which were recorded at fair value on the date of the acquisition.
+See Note 14, "Unsecured Notes Payable" and Note 16, "Warrant Liability" for a further discussion.